 December 2016: Press Coffee, Scottsdale Quarter was a runner-up for the 2016 Best Filter Coffee Award.

-January 2017: You can see what I made of another branch of Press Coffee, Skywater Apartments in Tempe.
+January 2017: You can see what I made of another Press Coffee location, Skywater Apartments in Tempe.

 |15147 N SCOTTSDALE ROAD • SCOTTSDALE • PHOENIX • AZ 85254 • USA|